cutterkom/destatiscleanr/readme.md

 ## More ressources

 The [package wiesbaden](https://github.com/sumtxt/wiesbaden) offers a way to get Destatis data directly from the database. ~~Unfortunately, this is a paid service for the main database of Destatis.~~ Destatis offers it API now [as a free service](https://www.destatis.de/DE/PresseService/Presse/Pressemitteilungen/2019/01/PD19_006_p001.html) (See documentation [here](https://www-genesis.destatis.de/genesis/misc/GENESIS-Webservices_Einfuehrung.pdf)).
 Just like [Regionalstatistik.de](http://regionalstatistik.de) it can be accessed now as a free registered user.

-## To Do
+## Wishlist

 - more dynamic creation of `column_names` :roll_eyes:
+- Clever guessing of year/date column
+- Shiny app to offer it non r users